arnavs1ngh/notes/docs/Year2/linalg.md

 **Complexity and Stability**\
 We have a total complexity of $O(mn^{2})$ operations,\
-Gram-Schmidt algori is unstable, rounding errors in floating point accumulate, $\implies$ lose orthogonality.
+Gram-Schmidt algorithm is unstable, rounding errors in floating point accumulate, $\implies$ lose orthogonality.

 #### Householder reflections and QR